sarantium/fictionideas/docs/machineusers.md

 ##

+Dead internet theory says that internet is just bots.
+Gen AI can accelerate this.
+Full of stochastic content of no value.
+And further full of scams.
+The idea that search will keep up is laughable.

+##

 Maybe I can start with a collection of **predictions** then base my view on that?

 THen I can move on to **examples**